Quantifying many-body learning far from equilibrium with representation learning: Setup: Representation-learning model and spin-glass example

 at time $t$.
 We call the first term in Eq.~\eqref{eq_Hamiltonian_j} the \emph{interaction energy} and the second term the \emph{field energy}.
 The couplings $J_{j k} = J_{kj}$ are defined in terms of an Erd\"{o}s-R\'enyi random network: Nodes $j$ and $k$ have some probability $p$ of sharing an edge, for all $j$ and $k \neq j$.
 We identify nodes with spins and identify edges with couplings.
 Each spin couples to eight other spins, on average.
 The nonzero couplings $J_{j k}$ are selected according to a normal distribution of standard deviation 1.

-The $h_j (\alpha_t)$ in Eq.~\eqref{eq_Hamiltonian_j} is defined as follows.
-At each time $t$, the spin glass experiences a field $\{ h_j (\alpha_t) \}_j$. $\alpha_t$ labels the field. $h_j (\alpha_t)$ represents the magnitude and sign of the field at spin $j$.
-All fields point along the same direction (conventionally labeled as the $z$-axis), so we simplify the vector notation $\vec{h}_j$ to $h_j$.
-Elsewhere in the text, we simplify $\{ h_j (\alpha_t) \}_j$ to a capital Latin letter, e.g., $A$ or $B$.
-Each $h_j (\alpha_t)$ is selected according to a normal distribution of standard deviation 3.
+The $A_j(t)$ in Eq.~\eqref{eq_Hamiltonian_j} is defined as follows.
+At time $t$, the spin glass experiences a field $\{ A_j(t) \}_j$. $A_j(t)$ represents the magnitude and sign of the field at spin $j$.
+All fields point along the same direction (conventionally labeled as the $z$-axis), so we simplify the vector notation $\vec{A}_j$ to $A_j$.
+Elsewhere in the text, we simplify $\{ A_j (t) \}_j$ to the capital Latin letter $A$ (or $B$, or $C$, etc.).
+Each $A_j(t)$ is selected according to a normal distribution of standard deviation 3.
 The field changes every 100 seconds.
-To train the spin glass, we construct a drive by forming several random fields $\{ h_j(\alpha) \}_j$.
-We randomly select a field from the set, then apply the field, 300 times, unless otherwise noted.
+To train the spin glass, we construct a drive by forming several random fields $\{ A_j \}_j$.
+We randomly select a field from the set, then apply the field.
+We repeat these two steps 299 times, unless otherwise noted (Fig.~\ref{fig_Drive_Protocol}).

 The spin glass exchanges heat with a bath at a temperature $T = 1 / \beta$.
 We set Boltzmann's constant to one: $\kB = 1$.
-Energies are measured in units of inverse Kelvins, K$^{-1}$.
+Energies are measured in units of Kelvins (K).
 To flip, a spin must overcome an energy barrier of height $B$.
 Spin $j$ tends to flip at a rate

 Equation~\eqref{eq_Flip_Rate} has the form of Arrhenius's law and obeys detailed balance.
+Each spin flips once every $10^7$ s, on average.
 We model the evolution with discrete 100-s time intervals, using the Gillespie algorithm.

-The spins absorbs work when the field changes, and they dissipate heat while flipping, as we now detail.
-Consider changing the field from $\{ h_j (\alpha_t) \}$ to $\{ h_j (\alpha'_t) \}$.
+The spins absorb work when the field changes, and they dissipate heat while flipping, as we now detail.
+Consider changing the field from $\{ A_j (t) \}$ to $\{ A'_j(t) \}$.
 The change in the spin glass's energy equals the work absorbed by the spin glass:

 To define heat, we suppose that spin $k$ flips at time $t$: $s_k \mapsto s'_k = - s_k$.
 The spin glass dissipates an amount $Q$ of heat equal to the negative of the change in the spin glass's energy:

 Our discussion is cast in terms of the absorbed power, $W / ( \text{100 s} )$.